 Harvest, open, grate, dry press.
 That it is to get our coconut oil.
-What distinguishes us is the love and dedication with which our employees carry out all these steps manually.
-Let our oil take you to the beautiful beaches of the Caribbean with its smell, taste and feeling.
+What distinguishes us is the love and dedication with which the farmer families carry out all these steps manually.
+Let our oil take you to the beautiful beaches of the Solomon Islands with its smell, taste and feeling.

 The organic coconut oil from SoloCoco is the first and only coconut oil in Europe that is produced and bottled in the Dominican Republic according to the DME process, manually under Fair Trade conditions.
 No mass production, no intermediate sellers - the coconuts are harvested and processed by our farmers.
 The SoloCoco organic coconut oil has raw vegetable quality, the coconuts are grated by hand and the graters are gently dried.
 The temperature never rises above 46°C. Finally, the dried coconut flakes are manually cold pressed without generating any heat.
 The whole process is carried out mechanically.
 We do not use any additives, the coconut oil is neither deodorized nor bleached, refined or fractionated.
 Thus the SoloCoco coconut oil remains native, pure, raw and from first cold pressing.